-Schools play a vital role in supporting young carers and reducing barriers to their educational attainment and their wellbeing.
+Schools and other settings play a vital role in supporting young carers and reducing barriers to their educational attainment and their wellbeing.

 - Create an environment where young carers and their families feel safe to identify their situation and means in which they can do so discreetly.